bignellrp/footyapp/README.md

 ```

 This branch adds google sheets support to have the player list generated from a
 google sheet.
-The output from the script (if admin only checkbox is checked
-sends the output to another google sheet.
+Submit allows the user to push the results back to google sheets.
+The score page allows the user to update the score from that weeks game.

 To test the google sheet function you need to follow this
 [guide](https://www.youtube.com/watch?v=4ssigWmExak)